Meet the Faculty

 Professor and Chair, Department of Languages and Cultures

-Dr. Wigginton teaches courses in Spanish that range from elementary level language to senior level seminars.
-She also serves as a steering committee member of Afro-Latin American Research Association (ALARA).
+Dr. Wigginton teaches courses in Spanish that range from elementary level language to senior level seminars on Race and Ethnicity in Latin America.
+In 2014, she was elected as the president of the of Afro-Latin/American Research Association (ALARA).

 - Ph.D., Foreign Language Curriculum and Instruction, University of Missouri